lukasturcani/mol-draw/readme.rst

     import * as THREE from 'three';

-    // If you want to customize the drawing you can add an options
+    // If you want to customize the drawing you can use an options
-    // object.

-    md.drawMol({
+    // object with scene() and meshes().

+    const scene = md.scene({
+        backgroundColor: 0xA14411,
+        outline: false,
+        containerId: 'container1'
+    });

+    const meshes = md.meshes({
         // atomSize is a function, which takes a molDraw.GeometryAtom
         // instance and returns the desired size (before scaling).
         atomSize: atom => {